-Proposed Athletic Field Lighting: The existing 1000 watt shielded floodlights at the existing football, baseball and softball fields would be upgraded to shielded LED floodlights.
-Two 95-ft lights at the main athletic field would be relocated to accommodate the new school building.
-The project proposes to re-use existing light poles for the softball and baseball fields, if possible.
-This newer lighting would significantly reduce site spillage and lessen glare (Stantec 2021).
+Proposed Athletic Field Lighting: The existing 1,000-watt shielded floodlights at the existing football, baseball and softball fields would be upgraded to shielded LED floodlights.
+Two 95-foot light poles at the main athletic field would be relocated to accommodate the new school building.
+The project proposes to reuse existing light poles for the softball and baseball fields, if possible.
+The upgrading to LED lighting would significantly reduce site spillage and lessen glare (Stantec 2021).

 New lighting is proposed for the new practice field for school use only and would not add public use.
-The new athletic field lighting system at the practice field would consist of four 60-ft, galvanized steel poles with LED shielded floodlights.
-The proposed lighting for the field consists of 4 - 600 watt and 12 - 400 watt shielded LED floodlights.
+The new athletic field lighting system at the practice field would consist of four 60-foot, galvanized steel poles with LED shielded floodlights.
+The proposed lighting for the field consists of four 600-watt and twelve 400-watt shielded LED floodlights.
 The floodlights would be mounted at the top of the poles.
-One additional low wattage "full cutoff" area light would be mounted at a height of 30-ft above grade on the two poles located on the west side of the field.
+One additional low wattage "full cutoff" area light would be mounted at a height of 30 feet above grade on the two poles located on the west side of the field.